MohdOwais22/MohdOwais22/README.md

 - 🔭 I’m currently enrolled in UG course in KIIT

-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently working in MERN stack

 - ❓ Ask me about anything related to MERN stack and related technologies